Skip to main content

 Dr. Rachel Harris

-I am a librarian, educator, and researcher.
-As a librarian, I lead our open educational resources services and collaborate on projects related to our institutional repository, ORCID, open access, and copyright, as well as diversity initiatives.
-Expanding from my doctoral thesis in art history, I remain interested in the intersections between art history and book history as a researcher.
-Finally, as an educator, I believe in increasing access to higher education
+I am a librarian, educator, researcher.
+As the Scholarly Publishing Librarian, I lead and coordinate our open educational resources program and support the growth and development of our open scholarship services.
+As a researcher, I engage in publishing history through the intersections between art history and book history.
+Finally, as an educator, I believe in increasing access and diversifying our approach to inclusivity in higher education.

 Education